Body-Worn Cameras and Privacy Protection

 Law Enforcement Use of Body Cams

-Since the advent of CCTV (Closed Caption Television) cameras in the 1960s, the move towards changing how police record their actions have come a long way.
-Originally these cameras were installed in London but became more mobile and deployable into recording high crime areas to help police enforce the law and prevent crime.
+Since the advent of CCTV (Closed Caption Television) cameras in the 1960s, the move toward changing how police record their actions has come a long way.
+Originally these cameras were installed in London but became more mobile and deployable in recording high crime areas to help police enforce the law and prevent crime.
 It was nearly 30 years later that in-car cameras were installed in police vehicles in the late 1980s.
 By the year 2000, car cameras or dashcams were mainstream enough to be in virtually all new police cars.

 Dashcams were considered an essential part of ensuring the public that police actions were not based on racial issues.
 Making dashcams, a necessity was pushed as a way to tackle race-based traffic stops.
 The ability to show the video to the public to back up police officers’ decisions would make a step forward in police-community relations.

 Proper mobility occurred with audio-visual body cams were introduced.
 Many individuals had argued against having CCTV around the city for several reasons, primarily erosion of civil liberties.
 Those who were more knowledgeable also discussed the lack of effectiveness and low return on taxpayer dollars’ investment.
 Those citizens concerned with violations of their civil liberties argued about the potential impact on society.
 These concerns were presented in discussions of autonomy, privacy, trust, freedom of movement, and individual identity expression.